zedlopez/ifm/Writing with Inform.md

 Inform controls the flow of text being said so that it will read, to the player, in a natural way.
 There are two principles:

-(a) pieces of text ending with full stop, exclamation or question marks will be followed by line breaks (or "new lines", as some computer programming languages would call them); and
+1) pieces of text ending with full stop, exclamation or question marks will be followed by line breaks; and

-(b) pieces of text produced by different rules in Inform will be separated by paragraph breaks.
+2) pieces of text produced by different rules in Inform will be separated by paragraph breaks.

 The effect is that authors can forget about paragraph spacing most of the time, but the mechanism is not impossible to fool, so text substitutions are provided to override the usual principles.
 First, to manipulate line breaks: